EcastroGit/movies-web-app/README.md

-# Video games Reviews App
+# Movies Web App

-Full Stack app consisting of a frontend interface with reviews for video games titles including relevant information for different platforms.
+Full Stack app consisting of a frontend interface with reviews for movies including relevant information such as: director, actors, year and reviews.

 CURRENTLY WORKING ON